dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 ### Populate a TabbedPage with a Page collection

 A `TabbedPage` can be populated with a collection of child `Page` objects, which will typically be `ContentPage` objects.
-This is achieved by adding the `ContentPage` objects as children of the `TabbedPage`:
+This is achieved by adding `ContentPage` objects as children of the `TabbedPage`:

 ```xaml
 <TabbedPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"